couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Validate method

-The `validate` method get a Javascript Object as first parameter and enforce schema types, rules and validations for each field in the schema definition.
+The `validate` method gets a Javascript Object as the first parameter and enforces schema types, rules, and validations for each field in the schema definition.
-If something fail an exception will be throw up, else the `validate` method will return a valid object for the current Schema.
+If something fails an exception will be throw up, else the `validate` method will return a valid object for the current Schema.

 ```javascript
 const schema = new Schema({